Logo

 Shivaji utilised knowledge of the local terrain and the superior mobility of his light cavalry to cut off supplies to the enemy.

-Shivaji didn't stick to a particular tactic but used several methods to undermine his enemies as required by circumstances, like sudden raids, sweeps and ambushes and use of psychological pressure.
+Shivaji did not adhere to a particular tactic but used several methods to undermine his enemies, as required by circumstances, such as sudden raids, sweeps and ambushes, and psychological warfare.

 Shivaji demonstrated great skill in creating his military organisation, which lasted until the demise of the Maratha Empire.